George Floyd's family says four officers involved in his death should be charged with murder - Local News 8

 “The technique that was used is not permitted; is not a technique that our officers get trained in on,” he said.
 “And our chief has been very clear on that piece.
 There is no reason to apply that kind of pressure with a knee to someone’s neck.”

-“My stomach hurts,” Floyd can be heard telling the officer.
-“My neck hurts.
-Everything hurts.”

-At one point the man said, “Give me some water or something.
+At one point the Floyd says, “Give me some water or something.
 Please.
 Please.”

-By the end of the video, Floyd is seen motionless, with his eyes shut, laying on the pavement.
+By the end of the video, he is seen motionless, with his eyes shut, lying on the pavement.

 The incident recalls the 2014 death of Eric Garner, who also uttered the words “I can’t breathe” while in a New York officer’s chokehold.
 Since Garner’s death, the phrase has become a rallying cry throughout the Black Lives Matter movement.